 Healthcare access can make or break your emigration experience.
-Some countries offer free universal coverage to all residents from day one.
+Some countries offer free Universal healthcare coverage to all residents from day one.
 Others require expensive private insurance with limited coverage.
 And a few have systems so bureaucratic that accessing care becomes a full-time project.

 Here's what immigrants actually get in 20+ popular destination countries.